To listen to the blog post “How I Went From Single Mom Struggling To Being Successful” over reading it then click the play button below.

 And perhaps like her, going through it and how she saw this daily.
 It gave me a new perspective on what people had to do just to do for their children and to get by every month, for healthcare.
 It also made me see that there were no excuses for me to sit around and keep doing nothing.
 I knew that I did not want this struggle to be my everyday life.
 And low and behold my momtrepreneur began.

-Struggling To Make Ends Meet Third Failure Couldn’t Make Money
+5. Single Mom Struggling Financially ~ To Make Ends Meet Third Failure Couldn’t Make Money

 The fact of the matter was that even when I found a new job, I found myself making less then those around me depsite being the most qualified.
 And coperate jobs telling me that because I was a woman, single mom, or black that I should be okay with making less.
 And I wasn’t.
 So depsite having a job, I never stopped building my own business.
 See my video below on some situations I faced at work that encouraged me to start my own business.